To opt out of APEA/AFT dues:

 In that year alone:

-Also, as of June 2020, APEA has accumulated a stockpile of $1.1 million in spare cash.
+Also, according to the union’s 2022 LM-2 report, APEA has a stockpile of $1.5 million in spare cash.

 A portion of the dues paid by APEA members goes to support AFT.